I don’t know if it’s just me but…

 Which of course makes me personally, deliriously happy about the banning of corporal punishment in South Africa.

 The reason (which for now will seem disconnected but I promise will all neatly resolve itself) I mention this all is, I’ve fallen in love with internet radio done right, in the shape of radio.garden.

 It started as a research paper and became a thing, and what it is, is:

 You go to the website, press a big “play” button, and then make use of a Google-earth kind of interface in which you can take the earth for a spin, looking for green dots scattered all over the earth with your mouse or your finger on a phone or tablet, and in seconds be listening to anything from postrock prog metal in Latvia, to Hindi new-wave pop in Helsinki, to boeremusiek in Argentinia.

 Internet Radio is not a new thing, I know, but in the past, to access the stations, you had to go to web pages filled with lists, and crowded with advertising.
 Not cool man.
 Not cool.

-Whereas radio.garden is simple to use and to navigate and is 100% ADVERT-FREE with none of that “credit-card with zero charges”, or, social/google “one-click” signup (big brother) bullshit.
+Whereas radio.garden is simple to use and to navigate and is (now slightly less than 100%) ADVERT-FREE with none of that “credit-card with zero charges”, or, social/google “one-click” signup (big brother) bullshit.

 (I mean, please tell me you don’t actually do that…?)